Mini-Batch Covariance, Diffusion Limits, and Oracle Complexity in Stochastic Gradient Descent: A Sampling-Design Perspective: Introduction

 Consider the canonical simulation-optimization objective

 where $\xi$ denotes random inputs (arrivals, service times, demand shocks) and $h(\theta,\xi)$ is the induced cost.
 A standard stochastic-gradient estimator uses $b$ simulation replications,

 followed by $\theta^{+}=\theta-\eta\,g_B(\theta)$.
 Classical variance-reduction intuition focuses on the scalar variance of a component or of a scalarized performance measure, suggesting that larger $b$ should always help.
-In practice, under fixed compute or sample budgets, small $b$ often wins.
+In practice, under fixed sampling budgets, small $b$ often wins.

-The key reason is geometric: the noise in $g_B(\theta)$ is not scalar.
-Its covariance is a \emph{matrix} that encodes which directions are intrinsically informative and which are weakly identified by the underlying experiment.
-Our results show that, to leading order, this covariance scales as $b^{-1}\Gstar(\theta)$, where $\Gstar(\theta)$ is the projected covariance of per-sample gradients.
-For likelihood-based objectives, $\Gstar(\theta)$ reduces to projected Fisher information; for general M-estimation and proper-scoring objectives it is the corresponding Godambe-aligned object.
-This provides the statistical foundation for interpreting SGD as a controlled diffusion whose ``temperature'' is $\tau=\eta/b$.

-\paragraph{OR problem classes where the theory applies.} The sampling-control perspective above is not limited to simulation optimization.
-Three canonical OR problem classes share the same structure: (i)~\emph{simulation optimization} (queuing, inventory, revenue management), where each mini-batch gradient requires $b$ simulation replications and the replication budget is the binding constraint; (ii)~\emph{stochastic programming / SAA}, where scenario-based gradient estimates are drawn from an empirical distribution and the number of scenarios per iterate is a design variable subject to a total scenario budget; and (iii)~\emph{online M-estimation in service systems}, where per-transaction loss gradients arrive in a stream and the batch window trades off estimation quality against decision latency.
-In each case, sampling effort is explicit, $b$ is small relative to $d$, and the question ``how many samples per iterate?'' is operationally binding.
-The theory developed below applies uniformly to all three classes.
+The key reason is geometric: the noise in $g_B(\theta)$ is not scalar but a \emph{matrix}-valued covariance that encodes which directions are intrinsically informative and which are weakly identified by the underlying experiment.
+The same sampling-control perspective applies to three canonical MOR problem classes: (i)~\emph{simulation optimization} (queuing, inventory, revenue management), where each mini-batch gradient requires $b$ simulation replications and the replication budget is the binding constraint; (ii)~\emph{stochastic programming and SAA}, where scenario-based gradient estimates are drawn from an empirical distribution and the number of scenarios per iterate is a design variable subject to a total scenario budget; and (iii)~\emph{online M-estimation in service systems}, where per-transaction loss gradients arrive in a stream and the batch window trades off estimation quality against decision latency.
+In each case, sampling effort is explicit, $b$ is typically small relative to $d$, and the question ``how many samples per iterate?'' is operationally binding.